hanpfei/audio-echo/app/src/main/cpp/oboe/samples/parselib/README.md

 **parselib**
 ==========
-Classes for parsing and loading audio data.
+Classes for parsing and loading src.audio data.

 ## Abstract
-(Oboe) **parselib** contains facilities for reading and loading audio data from streams.
+(Oboe) **parselib** contains facilities for reading and loading src.audio data from streams.
 Streams can be wrapped around either files or memory blocks.

 **parselib** is written in C++ and is intended to be called from Android native code.
 It is implemented as a static library.